Mojo Marinade

 Grilled mojo chicken thighs on a speckled white plate atop a light blue surface.
 The chicken thighs are garnished with orange & lime wedges & zest.

-I cannot wait for you to try this Mojo Marinade!
-It’s bright, citrusy goodness – just how summery food should be, if you ask me.
 If you do give it a try, be sure to let me know!
 Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
-I LOVE hearing about & seeing your PWWB creations!
+You can also snap a photo and tag @playswellwithbutter on Instagram.
+We LOVE seeing your PWWB creations!

 Print